 Similarly, broken toys or sharp nut shells can pierce the skin and cause discomfort.
 Look for any puncture wounds or redness on the parrot’s feet that indicate an injury has occurred.

-The condition begins with a reddening of the feet’s plantar surface and quickly develops into a severe chronic infection.
+The condition begins with a reddening of the feet’s plantar surface and quickly develops into a chronic infection.
 Bone infection can occur soon after, as can septicemia.
 In the worst cases, when the condition is left untreated, secondary infections occur.

 Bumblefoot and other causes of infection usually begin because the foot has been punctured, either by a parrot’s talons or bite wounds from other birds.